wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 ## How Do I Set Up Thresholds for Histograms and Heat Map Charts?

-[Wavefront histograms](ui_chart_reference.html#histogram-chart) let you compute, store, and use distributions of metrics rather than single metrics.
+[Histograms](ui_chart_reference.html#histogram-chart) let you compute, store, and use distributions of metrics rather than single metrics.
 [Heat map charts](ui_chart_reference.html#heat-map-chart) add another dimension to the information about histograms that you see in a histogram chart.

 You can apply threshold markers for the data represented by histogram and heat map charts.
 The markers that you provide can be either a constant value or a variable that is defined by a query expression.
 The following examples show how to set up thresholds for a histogram chart.